NEW: Authorities found a lot of "heavy weapons" in terror investigation, Belgium foreign minister says

 After the attacks, Abdeslam is believed to have called friends to take him to Belgium.
 They passed through police checkpoints, but Abdeslam had not yet been identified as a suspect and they were allowed to continue on their way.

-Abdeslam's fingerprints and DNA allegedly were found on Wednesday when police raided a Brussels apartment.
+Abdeslam’s fingerprints and DNA allegedly were found three days ago when police raided a Brussels apartment.
 One person was killed in that raid and two people escaped.

 Authorities believe he was using the apartment as a hideout following the Paris attacks, according to the official.